w0mTea/An.Emacs.Tutorial.for.Vim.User/README.md

 # Change log<a id="sec-2"></a>

-In the lastest settings, I add a new org-latex-class callel "my-org-book-zh", which use "book" instead of "article".
+In the lastest settings, I add a new org-latex-class called "my-org-book-zh", which use "book" instead of "article".

 # My environment<a id="sec-3"></a>